spotify/luigi/doc/tasks.rst

 ~~~~~~~~~~~

 The :func:`~luigi.task.Task.output` method returns one or more :class:`~luigi.target.Target` objects.
-Similarly to requires, can return wrap them up in any way that's convenient for you.
+Similarly to requires, you can return them wrapped up in any way that's convenient for you.
 However we recommend that any :class:`~luigi.task.Task` only return one single :class:`~luigi.target.Target` in output.
 If multiple outputs are returned,
 atomicity will be lost unless the :class:`~luigi.task.Task` itself can ensure that each :class:`~luigi.target.Target` is atomically created.